ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # Interaction Examples # {#sec-RS-examples}

-This section provides examples of interactions between a Resource Server RS as a registered device and an AS.
+This section provides examples of interactions between a RS as a registered device and an AS.
 The AS supports both full queries and diff queries of the TRL, as defined in {{ssec-trl-full-query}} and {{ssec-trl-diff-query}}, respectively.

-The details of the registration process are omitted, but it is assumed that the Resource Server sends an unspecified payload to the AS, which replies with a 2.01 (Created) response.
+The details of the registration process are omitted, but it is assumed that the RS sends an unspecified payload to the AS, which replies with a 2.01 (Created) response.

 The payload of the registration response is a CBOR map, which includes the following entries: